 AMTA Hawaii Chapter Calendar

 Your Hawai’i Chapter Annual Meeting will be on SUNDAY March 15.
-We’ll go over all the regular chapter business, but elections will be, for the first time, held on line prior to the meeting.
+We’ll go over all the regular chapter business, then elections.
+Positions up for volunteering are President, Secretary, and 2 Delegates for the Assembly of Delegates.
+Next year we’ll move to an electronic election format.
 Most of the other states are moving to this format and it makes sense for us to do so too since it’s hard for some members to travel to the meeting each year.

 We’ll have a networking lunch and a few other things in store – keep your eyes open!